sisinflab-swot/cowl/docs/api/io/crud.rst

   via :func:`CowlManager::cowl_manager_set_reader()`.

 You can integrate additional readers by providing suitably populated :class:`CowlReader` instances.
-When implementing one, use the provided :class:`CowlEditor` instance for common reader tasks, such as ontology population and error handling.
+When implementing one, use the provided :class:`CowlEditor` instance for CRUD operations over the underlying ontology object.
 Refer to the built-in readers if you need guidance.

 .. doxygenstruct:: CowlReader